Experience in General

 The 25% experience gain is multiplicative to other bonus experience sources in game and does do multiply with itself on closing Experience for Greater Rifts or Bounty Quest completion.
 This leaves you with:

 56.25% more experience and together with the 25% extra you get during the Rift, pools provide a total average of around +40% experience gain.
 This is the reason why the total experience distribution of a Greater Rift shifts to ~40% for the monsters killed in the Rift and ~60% for the Quest completion reward when playing with pools.

 In general you should start taking pools at around 2,500 Paragon levels.
 On low Paragons it is usually not worth the extra time investment to find a pool, as the pools are instantly consumed due to low amounts of experience requirements.
 You might as well use the time and just start running another Greater Rift already.

 A common strategy during higher Greater Rifts is to only take pools for the Rift closing experience as this is the majority anyways and you can not die and lose the pool.
 To find pools quickly players can use the item Bovine Bardiche in the cube to open the Not The Cow Level, which spawns with 2 pools guaranteed.
 You can also quickly check for pools in Adventure Mode.
-Here you can see a few commonly searched areas for pools.

 Players usually check some of the most common waypoints when they are already done with salvaging and gambling their items.
 You can also pre stack 10 pools on multiple characters for a good farming session.
 If you die or you pools run out on one character put all your items into your stash and switch to the next character that still has full pools.
 Ideally you have the skills and item setups saved in your Armory for efficient farming and less downtime.